Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Out the window, anchoring a rope on the concrete as he went. *Walk* down the wall as though it was just a vertical floor with the reel on his belt whining softly while it held him against gravity.
 Reach the bottom, jump the last arm’s length to the ground, detach the rope.
 The moment it was detached, a chemical reaction aggressively ate the rope and reduced it to fine black flakes which blew away on the breeze, leaving no sign that it had ever been there.

- Stick the rifle to his chest, four-paws, *dash* like a blur---and thank Regaari for finally convincing the Clan that being able to run efficiently trumped dignity when it came to getting the job done---across the street, against the wall, weapon back to ready.
+ Stick the rifle to his chest, four-paws, *dash* like a blur - and thank Regaari for finally convincing the Clan that being able to run efficiently trumped dignity when it came to getting the job done - across the street, against the wall, weapon back to ready.

 Brother Fergiil was up against the far side of the door an instant behind him.
-The younger male’s eyes were shining with the thrill of a *real* operation---Nobody liked to admit there was a reason Whitecrest’s combat-cant played on childish themes, but the simple truth was that life-or-death firefights for the highest stakes were *fun.*
+The younger male’s eyes were shining with the thrill of a *real* operation - Nobody liked to admit there was a reason Whitecrest’s combat-cant played on childish themes, but the simple truth was that life-or-death firefights for the highest stakes were *fun.*

 Killing was fun.
 Not a civilized thought…but the truth.